redux-saga/saga-query/README.md

 There's no better async flow control system than `redux-saga`.
-Treating side-effects as data makes testing dead simple and provides a powerful effect handling system to accomodate any use-case.
+Treating side-effects as data makes testing dead simple and provides a powerful effect handling system to accommodate any use-case.
 Features like polling, data loading states, cancellation, racing, parallelization, optimistic updates, and undo are at your disposal when using `redux-saga`.
 Other libraries and paradigms can also accomplish the same tasks, but I think nothing rivals the readability and